Cell Population Growth Kinetics in the Presence of Stochastic Heterogeneity of Cell Phenotype: Discussion

 The reseeding experiment demonstrated that the characteristic growth behaviors of subpopulations could be inherited across cell generations and after moving to a new environment (fresh culture), consistent with long-enduring endogenous properties of the cells.
 This result might be explained by cells occupying distinct stable cell states (in a multi-stable system).
 Thus, we introduced multiple cell types with different growth rates in our stochastic model.
 Specifically, in a branching process model, we assumed the existence of three types: fast, moderate, and slow cells.
 The model we built could replicate the key features in the experimental data, such as different growth rates at the same population size between the $N_0=10$-cell group and the $N_0=1$-cell group, and the presence of late-growing and non-growing wells in the $N_0=1$-cell group.

 While we were able to fit the observed behaviors in which the growth rate depended not only on $N(t)$ but also on $N_0$, the existence of the three or even more cell types still needs to be verified experimentally.
 For instance, statistical cluster analysis of transcriptomes of individual cells by single-cell RNA-seq \cite{bhartiya2021will} over the population may identify the presence of transcriptomically distinct subpopulations that could be isolated (e.g., after association with cell surface markers) and evaluated separately for their growth behaviors.
-We might apply inference methods on such sequencing data to determine the gene regulatory relations that lead to multiple phenotypes \cite{wang2022inference,wang2022ar}, although the causal relationship might not always be determined \cite{wang2020causal}.
-Besides, since the existence of transposons might affect the growth rates, corresponding analysis should be conducted \cite{kang2014flexibility,wang2022algorithms}.

 The central assumption of coexistence of multiple subpopulations in the cell line stock must be accompanied by the second assumption that there are transitions between these distinct cell populations.
 For otherwise, in the stock population the fastest growing cell would eventually outgrow the slow growing cells.
 Furthermore, one has to assume a steady-state in which the population of slow growing cells are continuously replenished from the population of fast-growing cells.
 Finally, we must assume that the steady-state proportions of the subpopulations are such that at low seeding wells with $N_0=1$ cells, there is a sizable probability that a microculture receives cells from each of the (three) presumed subtypes of cells.
 The number of wells in the ensemble of replicate microcultures for each $N_0$- condition has been sufficiently large for us to make the observations and inform the model, but a larger ensemble would be required to determine with satisfactory accuracy the relative proportions of the cell types in the parental stock population.